RisingFlamesUK/another-book-review-site/README.md

 **"The Complete Full-Stack Web Development Bootcamp"** - Dr Angela Yu

 This is Capstone 5, which requires the creation of a Book Notes site.
 I have gone a few steps further and included multi-user access, user authentication, book reviews and scoring.
-Due to increased scope (which I wanted to do as this will be part of my portfolio), I spent a little over 1 month on this capstone project.
+Due to increased scope (which I wanted to do as this will be part of my portfolio), I spent approximately 1 month and a half actively working on this capstone project.
 All password data is encrypted by the database.
 I recommend altering the code to use HTTPS to ensure all client server communication is encrypted if you are going to use this on the web.

 I use a combination of APIs provided by Open Library: